jimburton/scrabble/chapters/Chapter2.md

 > let g' = g & player1 . score %~ (+10)
 ```

-It's a lot cleaner, even if it is gobbledegook for now.
+It's a lot cleaner, even if it might be gobbledegook for now.
 Let's break it
 down.

 The point is to produce a new `Game` based on `g` but in which the
 partially applied function `(+10)` has been applied to the `score`
 field nested inside `player1`.

-In this context, `score` is *not* the accessor function we saw before,
+In this context, `score` and `player1` are *not* the accessor
-it's a lens.
-The `(&)` operator is like `($)` but it takes its
+functions we saw before, they are lenses.
+The `(&)` operator is like `($)`
-arguments in reverse order, so this is the same as writing `(player1
+but it takes its arguments in reverse order, so this is the same as
-. score %~ (+10)) g`.
-So `g` is applied to a function which is made of
+writing `(player1 . score %~ (+10)) g`.
+So `g` is applied to a
-up two lenses, `player1` and `score`, composed with the usual
+function which is made of up two lenses, `player1` and `score`,
-composition operator, `(.)`.
-Then comes the `(%~)` operator, which
+composed with the usual composition operator, `(.)`.
+Then comes the
-takes a lens as its first argument and a function as its second, and
+`(%~)` operator, which takes a lens as its first argument and a
-supplies the value from the lens to the function.
-Haskell is still a
+function as its second, and supplies the value from the lens to the
-purely functional language of course, so no change is made to `g`, but
+function.
+Haskell is still a purely functional language of course, so
-a new `Game` record is produced which we assign to `g'`.
+no change is made to `g`, but a new `Game` record is produced which we
+assign to `g'`.

 Lenses can be used to access the value of the field or to change
 it.
 Which purpose the lens serves depends on the context, which is set